Strata Fees and What do they Include?

 Strata Fees: Reserve Fund

 Finally, a portion of your condo fee is set aside in the Reserve Fund.
-Every condo board must maintain as large savings account for big-ticket items that inevitably arise as a building ages, with the aim of avoiding extra expenses for the unit owners if something expensive does arise – roof & window replacement or re-paving the main driveway for instance.
+Every condo board must maintain a large savings account for big-ticket items that inevitably arise as the building ages, with the aim of avoiding extra expenses for the unit owners if something expensive does arise – roof & window replacement or re-paving the main driveway for instance.
 In the case of an inadequate reserve fund, the strata board may elect to collect a Special Assessment.
-These are generally reserved for a surprise or unknown issues which require immediate repair.
+These are generally reserved for surprise or unknown issues that require immediate repair.
 Each condo owner will be responsible for a portion of the repair, generally in line with the square footage of their unit.
 This may sound like a good reason never to own a condo, but remember that owning any home will result in a surprise bill here and there.
 Hot water tanks don’t last forever!

 So there you have it.
 Make sure you incorporate the condo fee into your budget.
 Also, make sure to leave a buffer in case your condo fees increase.
 Any increases are at the discretion of the condo board.
 Be sure to attend every meeting and vote on the important stuff.